Hundreds Of Bikes Dumped At Dallas Recycling Center As Ofo Leaves Market

 In the past year, Dallas emerged as a somewhat unlikely ground zero in the battle for market share among dockless bike-share companies.
 In the spring, NBC News reported that Dallas had more of the bikes than any other U.S. city.
 A city official put the number at around 20,000, KERA reported.

-The ubiquity and seeming disposability of the bikes in Dallas prompted hundreds of public complaints about them being left strewn across sidewalks or tossed into waterways.
+The ubiquity and seeming disposability of the bikes in Dallas prompted hundreds of public complaints about their being left strewn across sidewalks or tossed into waterways.
 An Instagram account called dallasbikemess documented some of the most striking scenes.

 In January, Dallas told Ofo and four other bike-share companies that they needed to do more to keep their bicycles from blocking walkways, pedestrian ramps and other areas.
-There were so many, Mayor Rawlings said, it seemed the brightly colored bikes could "asexually reproduce or something."
+There were so many, Rawlings said, it seemed the brightly colored bikes could "asexually reproduce or something."

 And in what police viewed as an act of frustration, someone burned at least two Ofo bikes, leaving their charred wreckage behind.